 How do these plans benefit retirees?

-The AARP Medicare Supplement Plans offer your retirees freedom and flexibility.
-They'll benefit from:
+The AARP Medicare Supplement Plans offers retirees freedom and flexibility.
+Retirees can benefit from:

 Get more information

 Learn more about AARP Medicare Supplement Plans and request additional information

 Request more information or call us at: 1-800-496-5881, TTY 711